ahmedfgad/GeneticAlgorithmPython/README.md

 Let's discuss how to do each of these steps.

-### Preparing the Parameters
+### The Supported Parameters

 The project has many parameters to allow customizing the genetic algorithm for your purpose.
 Before running the GA, the parameters must be prepared.
 The list of all supported parameters is as follows:

 - `num_generations` : Number of generations.
 - `sol_per_pop` : Number of solutions (i.e. chromosomes) within the population.
 - `num_parents_mating ` : Number of solutions to be selected as parents.
-- `function_inputs ` : Inputs of the function to be optimized.
+- `num_genes`: Number of genes in the solution/chromosome.
-- `function_output` : The output of the function to be optimized.
+- `fitness_func` : A function for calculating the fitness value for each solution.
 - `parent_selection_type="sss"` : The parent selection type.
 Supported types are `sss` (for steady state selection), `rws` (for roulette wheel selection), `sus` (for stochastic universal selection), `rank` (for rank selection), `random` (for random selection), and `tournament` (for tournament selection).
 - `keep_parents=-1` : Number of parents to keep in the current population. `-1` (default) means keep all parents in the next population. `0` means keep no parents in the next population.
 A value `greater than 0` means keep the specified number of parents in the next population.
 Note that the value assigned to `keep_parents` cannot be `< - 1` or greater than the number of solutions within the population `sol_per_pop`.
 - `K_tournament=3` : In case that the parent selection type is `tournament`, the `K_tournament` specifies the number of parents participating in the tournament selection.
 It defaults to `3`.